bh107/benchpress/doc/source/tools.rst

 Installation
 ============

-Benchpress is distributed as a Python package via PyPi.
-It can also be used directly from an unpacked tar-ball or from a git-clone.
+Benchpress is distributed via PyPi and Github.
+Which means that you can install it as a Python package (from PyPi) or use it directly from an unpacked tarball or git-clone from Github.com.
+The installation method of choice is based on what you want to do with Benchpress.
+Recommendations are as follows.

+ * Install Benchpress as a Python packages from PyPi if your sole intent is to `run` benchmarks.
+ * Use benchpress directly from clone/tarball if you intend to modify anything.
+Such as adding benchmarks, changing commands or benchmark suites.

+.. note:: Benchpress is designed to work, with minimal friction, in an environment where the user has limited system permissions.
+Such as shared computing environments eg. clusters and supercomputers.
+A system-wide installation of Benchpress is untested, however, it should work if you assign write permission, for Benchpress users, to the ``benchmarks`` subfolder.

 From pypi.python.org
 --------------------